rpi-simonz/rpifbss/README.md

   * 'q' stops the slideshow, reads in possible new files and restarts the show

 Ctrl-C ends this program.

+The configuration is done in the script *rpifbss* itself.

 ## Requirements and preparations